gilescope/cargo-service-message/README.md

 For compiles it will add in cargo-timings.html to the artifacts.
 I can't configure the report tab to display it for you - you can do that from the root project for all projects in the instance and if the report is there it will add the tab.

+set env SERVICE_MESSAGE="--cover" for coverage to be generate.

+set env SERVICE_MESSAGE="--debug" for debug messages.

 ## Todo list:
-   [ ] Coverage (I hear there's accurate branch level coverage coming to rust soon) [ ] Write some tests once coverage is automatic.
+   [ ] Style coverage results so they don't look dreadful.

+   [ ] Write some tests now coverage is automatic.

    [ ] If the subcommand causes problems, we could read from stdin E.g. `cargo test --message-format=json | cargo-service-message`

 ## Teamcity Todo list: